The Impulse Model

 The 6 R’s of the Impulse Model are as follows:

-A case can be referred/reported to Impulse Case Info Centre (ICIC) at any stage by any concerned person (family or non-family).
-The ICIC case manager assists in filing an FIR (First Information Report) at the Police Station.
-Once a case has been reported, ICIC records the case in the ICIC database, and immediately refers the case to the respective AHTU (Anti-Human Trafficking Unit) and partner organisations at the source and destination points.
+A case can be referred/reported to Impulse Case Management Centre (ICMC) at any stage by any concerned person (family or non-family).
+The ICMC case manager assists in filing an FIR (First Information Report) at the Police Station.
+Once a case has been reported, ICMC records the case in the ICMC database, and immediately refers the case to the respective AHTU (Anti-Human Trafficking Unit) and partner organisations at the source and destination points.

 To know more about Reporting under the Impulse Model, please click here.

-Rescue operations are carried out by the respective Anti-Human Trafficking Units, along with ICIC or an ICIC State Partner Organisation.
-ICIC provides training to the law enforcement agencies and partner organisations on all aspects of their responsibilities during the rescue operations, taking into consideration pre-rescue planning and post-rescue requirements as well as on victim-friendly and gender/child sensitive approach to conduct the rescue.
+Rescue operations are carried out by the respective Anti-Human Trafficking Units, along with ICMC or an ICMC State Partner Organisation.
+ICMC provides training to the law enforcement agencies and partner organisations on all aspects of their responsibilities during the rescue operations, taking into consideration pre-rescue planning and post-rescue requirements as well as on victim-friendly and gender/child sensitive approach to conduct the rescue.

 To know more about Rescue under the Impulse Model, please click here.

 Rehabilitation starts immediately after the person is rescued.
-ICIC collaborates with social welfare departments of respective provinces to provide short term shelter for the rescued person(s).
-In case the government shelter is not available, ICIC refers the rescued persons to an NGO run shelter home registered with and approved by the government.
-During the short-term rehabilitation, ICIC ensures that medical and other support services are provided to the rescued persons as per their needs.
+ICMC collaborates with social welfare departments of respective provinces to provide short term shelter for the rescued person(s).
+In case the government shelter is not available, ICMC refers the rescued persons to an NGO run shelter home registered with and approved by the government.
+During the short-term rehabilitation, ICMC ensures that medical and other support services are provided to the rescued persons as per their needs.
 Moreover, during the short-term rehabilitation period, actions are undertaken to identify the best long-term plans for the survivor.

 To know more about Rehabilitation under the Impulse Model, please click here.